RishiDeKayne/Undergraduate_coding_club/Week3.md

 grep "$color" sample_info_tabs.txt
 ```

-As before we can build on this to get other features like the number of blue fish in our sample set
+As before we can build on this to get other features.
+This time we will look for the number of red fish in the sample set
 ```
-color='Blue'
+color='Red'
 grep "$color" sample_info_tabs.txt | wc -l
 ```